YLiu1231/Contour_in_R/README.md

 # Contour_in_R
 ## Background
-My friend's major is environmental engineering, one of his projects aims to analyze the distribution of concentration of copper in Jinshan Lake, Zhenjiang City, Jiangsu Province, China.
-His data set is like `concentration_and_coordinates.xlsx`.
+My friend's major is environmental engineering, one of her projects aims to analyze the distribution of concentration of copper in Jinshan Lake, Zhenjiang City, Jiangsu Province, China.
+Her data set is like `concentration_and_coordinates.xlsx`.
 The shape of Jinshan Lake is shown in `emptylake.png`.

 ![emptylake](https://github.com/YLiu1231/Contour_in_R/blob/master/emptylake.png)